Sega: 2001–2003: Shift to third-party software development

 Okawa, who had loaned Sega $500 million in 1999, died on March 16, 2001.
 Shortly before his death, he forgave Sega's debts to him and returned his $695 million worth of Sega and CSK stock, helping the company survive the third-party transition.
-He held failed talks with Microsoft about a sale or merger with their Xbox division.
+He held failed talks with Microsoft about a sale or merger with its Xbox division.
 According to former Microsoft executive Joachim Kempin, Microsoft founder, Bill Gates, decided against acquiring Sega because "he didn't think that Sega had enough muscle to eventually stop Sony".
 A business alliance with Microsoft was announced whereby Sega would develop 11 games for the Xbox.
 As part of the restructuring, nearly one third of Sega's Tokyo workforce was laid off in 2001.
 2002 was Sega's fifth consecutive fiscal year of net losses.

 After Okawa's death, Hideki Sato, a 30-year Sega veteran who had worked on Sega's consoles, became the company president.
 Following poor sales in 2002, Sega cut its profit forecast for 2003 by 90 percent, and explored opportunities for mergers.
 In 2003, Sega began talks with Sammy Corporation–a pachinko and pachislot manufacturing company–and Namco.
 The president of Sammy, Hajime Satomi, had been mentored by Okawa and was previously asked to be CEO of Sega.
 On February 13, Sega announced that it would merge with Sammy; however, as late as April 17, Sega was still in talks with Namco, which was attempting to overturn the merger.
 Sega's consideration of Namco's offer upset Sammy executives.
 The day after Sega announced it no longer planned to merge with Sammy, Namco withdrew its offer.

 In 2003, Sato and COO Tetsu Kamaya stepped down.
 Sato was replaced by Hisao Oguchi, the head of the Sega studio Hitmaker.
 Moore left Sega in January 2003, feeling that the Japanese executives were refusing to adapt to industry changes, such as the demand for mature games such as Grand Theft Auto III.
 Hideaki Irie, who had worked at Agetec and ASCII, became the new president and COO of Sega of America in October 2003.